syarifazhar/ESP32-Gimbal-Control-Rainmaker/README.md

 ### How to make it work?

 Clone the ESP Rainmaker repo into your PC.
 Go to {YOUR DRIVE}\esp-rainmaker\examples
-\gpio and replace the main folder with this repository.
+\gpio and replace the "main" folder with the "main" folder in this repository.

 ### Parts?
 These are the SolidWorks parts that you can save as STEP/STL files to 3D print if you want to recreate the hardware of this project.